mayajuman/mayajuman.github.io/scicomm.md

 ### Inkredible: A Cephalopodcast

 I wrote, hosted, and produced a podcast episode all about cephalopod ink as a final project for Dr. Casey Dunn’s Invertebrate Zoology class at Yale (Fall 2019).
 You can find my podcast on <a href="https://soundcloud.com/maya-juman/inkredible-a-cephalopodcast" target="_blank">SoundCloud</a>, <a href="https://open.spotify.com/show/0JaFabsUnukuNOMlKrkq1E" target="_blank">Spotify</a>, or <a href="https://podcasts.apple.com/us/podcast/inkredible-a-cephalopodcast/id1490214137" target="_blank">Apple Podcasts</a>.
 There’s also extra content and photos available on the <a href="https://inkrediblepod.wordpress.com/" target="_blank">podcast website</a>.
-In February 2020, I delivered a related gallery talk at the Yale Peabody Museum on cephalopod ink.
+In February 2020, I delivered a related gallery talk at the Yale Peabody Museum.

 <img src="/public/ceph1.JPG" alt="talk1"><img src="/public/ceph2.JPG" alt="talk2">

 <br />

-### Taming of the Tree Shrew
+### Taming of the (Tree) Shrew

 I maintained <a href="https://tamingofthetreeshrew.wordpress.com/" target="_blank">this blog</a> during my Yale-Smithsonian summer internship in 2018.
 It is a mixture of research updates, musings on taxonomy, recipes, and descriptions of life as a Smithsonian intern.